Homaei/VANET-in-NS2.34/README.md

 ### Key Features

-- Custom VANET protocol implementation in NS2.34
+- Custom VANET protocol implementation in NS2.34.
+- **Improved Routing by Genetic Algorithm:** The routing efficiency in VANETs has been significantly enhanced by integrating a Genetic Algorithm.
+This optimization technique improves the routing process by selecting the most efficient paths based on a set of criteria, including but not limited to distance, speed, and traffic conditions.
+Genetic Algorithms allow dynamic adaptation to changing network conditions, ensuring optimal communication between vehicles.
-- Example simulation scenarios and configurations
+- Example simulation scenarios and configurations.
-- Detailed comments within the code for easier understanding and modification
+- Detailed comments within the code for easier understanding and modification.

 ## Mini Video Tutorial